Does it pay to buy RRSPs?

 In order to properly assess the merits of RRSPs in your financial situation, it is important to use realistic assumptions about your financial future.

 Don’t confuse investing for retirement and investing in RRSPs.

-Regardless of the decision to buy RRSPs or not, does not preclude you from investing at all.
-If RRSPs do not make sense for you then don't assume that you do not need to invest at all.
-Do something else with the money you were going to invest.
+Regardless of the decision to buy RRSPs or not, it does not preclude you from investing at all.
+If RRSPs do not make sense for you then don’t assume that you do not need to invest at all.
+Do something else with the money you were going to invest in.
 Sometimes I see people using the RRSP argument as an excuse not to invest at all.